rpatil524/datamesh-manager-ce/README.md

 In the Community Edition, every user can change any data product or data contract.
 If you need advanced role and permission management, SSO, or customizations, consider the [Enterprise Edition](https://www.entropy-data.com/#pricing).

-Community support is offered [in Slack in the channel #entropy-data](https://datacontract.com/slack).
+Community support is offered [in Slack in the channel #entropy-data](https://datacontract.com/slack) and via [GitHub Issues](https://github.com/entropy-data/entropy-data-ce/issues).

 Supported Deployments:
 - Anywhere that can run a Docker image and offer a postgres database